Newcrest Orange Challenge

 All riders get to enjoy our complimentary barbecue and a cold drink so make sure you collect your tokens from the friendly finish line team once you’ve arrived back at Robertson Park.

 If you finish the 70km ride in Canowindra, you’ll receive your lunch there before you jump back on a coach to Orange to join in the celebrations.

 We also recommend you rehydrate with an appropriate hydration drink and water.

 Don’t forget to collect your valet from 3:00PM at the event village.

 Bicycle Network members will have access to a complimentary post-ride massage at the Bicycle Network marquee!

-Bicycle Network membership includes comprehensive bike riding insurance from just $11.49/month.
+Pedal worry free with a Bicycle Network membership that includes comprehensive bike riding insurance from just $11.99/month.
 Plus, your support helps us in the fight for a more bike friendly Australia.LEARN MORE